hanling3/recipe-book/documents/discovery-and-planning.md

 # Discovery and Planning

 # 1. Users
 We first brainstormed our possible users.
 Then we conducted 1 round of unstructured interview to finalize our target users.
-The detail of this interview can be found in the "User Interview Summaries" section below.
+The details from these interview can be found in the "User Interview Summaries" section below.

 ## Brainstorming the User
 - College students who often cook at their apartments